bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## patches:

+## Fixes and polish patch

+- added `getStasisLinkedServers` which returns a list of server hostnames (or IPs) that currently have stasis links. (replaced hasStasisLink)
+- Prevent completely ram-blocked servers until deeper in net; added some tiny ram blocks in early servers
+- adjusted getServer to include owner allocated ram, but fewer details from getServerAuthDetails
+- added `isConnected` and `isOnline` to data returned by getServerAuthDetails. getServerAuthDetails no longer returns `null`
+- improved max ram / used ram / blocked ram display & rounding

+- heartbleed no longer can throw errors. instead returns a `Result & {logs: string[]}` and will let you know if a server moves
+- prevented errors that can be thrown by probe and a couple other dnet methods

+- Rebalanced cha requirements on servers & labs to scale into lab better
+- Improved descriptions of lab augs to include stat bonuses

+- modelID is now displayed on password status modal
+- fixed binary encoded password puzzle

+- Started on basic BN15 groundwork (shell functionality is in place, mostly placeholders currently.
+No SF's or BN mults yet)
+- The Red Pill only can be gained from lab in BN15, it's not available through Daedalus

+- Added debug button to show full darknet (slightly laggy at the moment, but it works mostly)

 ## Labyrinth and augment improvement patch

 - Several factions now offer new augments that increase charisma and/or cha xx (including one with a shoutout to Denis in its flavor text for all his help testing.)
 This should help player progress in reaching charisma requirements.
 Many of these are not found in hacking factions.